Christmas and New Year Offer thumbImage

 • Suppose you sponsor Ana on your left leg and Ben on your right leg, so your frontline has two people.

 • You then sponsor Cam as a third recruit; Cam must go below Ana or Ben, and this placement is called spillover.
+The specific placement (under Ana or Ben) is usually strategic and decided by the sponsor to help balance the legs.

 • As Ana and Ben add their own recruits, your tree grows deeper without any limit on levels.